-Best internet radios Buying Guide: Welcome to What Hi-Fi?'s guide to the best internet radios you can buy in 2020.
+Best internet radios Buying Guide: Welcome to What Hi-Fi?'s guide to the best internet radios you can buy in 2021.

 Read the full review: Roberts Stream 94i

-Sonically, it's beautifully rich and warm, with a focus on the midrange (essential when listening to the vocal-heavy medium of radio).
+Sonically, it's beautifully rich with a focus on the midrange – essential when listening to the vocal-heavy medium of radio.
 There's also great rhythmic agility and a nice sense of sonic organisation that makes this radio stand out from the crowd.

 Read the full review: Roberts Revival iStream 3

-If you're going to put the word 'Super' in the name, your product better be something special.
+If you're going to put the word 'Super' in the name, your product had better be something special.
 Thankfully the Revo SuperConnect is just that.
 You get the full suite of connectivity options, including wi-fi, Bluetooth aptX, and Spotify Connect, and it's easy to use, thanks to the clear OLED screen and large control dial.

 Read the full review: Revo SuperConnect

-Sound-wise, the presentation is nice and clear, with good body and texture, even if the treble can sometimes sound a little harsh.
+Sound-wise, the presentation is nice and clear, with good body and texture, although the treble can sometimes sound a little harsh.
 It also has a good sense of rhythm for its size – whether listening from internet radio or Spotify Connect.